-A.1 The Constitution specifically prohibits discrimination based on race, sex, religion, disability, language, or social status.
-In practice, however, many of these provisions are not enforced.
-The US State Department Report for 1998 reported however, that the "social cleansing" of street children, prostitutes, homosexuals and others deemed to be socially undesirable continued to be a serious problem in that year.
 The Report for 2000 also mentions "social cleansing" with estimates given between 279 [NIFM] (for the first six months of 1999) to 182 [CINEP] (for the first nine months of 1999).
 According to the National Institute for Forensic Medicine, such killings occurred with greatest frequency in Bogota and the departments of Magdalena and Antioquia.
 Most of these incidents were attributed in 1997 to police or paramilitary groups; modified to unknown social cleansing groups in 1999.
-CINEP (Centre for Research and Popular Education) attributed 2 social cleansing murders and one injury to police; other cases were not reported.
 [12f,3e]